-IDENTIFY the principal issues of fact and law to be treated collectively as the following:
+IDENTIFY the principle issues of fact and law to be treated collectively as the following:

-- a) Were the Montreal Experiments medically-suitable treatment for those that underwent them? - b) Were the Montreal Experiments human experimentation? - c) Was informed consent properly obtained for participation in the Montreal Experiments? - d) Did the Locus Defendants commit a fault, whether intentionally or negligently, by their systemic participation in the Montreal Experiments? - e) Did the Governmental-Funding Defendants commit a fault, whether intentionally or negligently, through their active or passive participation in the Montreal Experiments? - f) Did any of the Defendants know or should they have known of the nature of the Montreal Experiments and when? - g) Did the Defendants fail and/or neglect to notify Class Members that they had been subjects in the Montreal Experiments and to assure that they received proper follow-up treatment? - h) With respect to Class Members' rights, did the any of the Defendants breach the Civil Code of Québec, CQLR c CCQ-1991 (inter alia, arts.
+- a) Were the Montreal Experiments suitable treatment for those that underwent them? - b) Were the Montreal Experiments human experimentation? - c) Was informed consent properly obtained for participation in the Montreal Experiments?

+- d) Did the Locus Defendants commit a fault, whether intentionally or negligently, by their systemic participation in the Montreal Experiments? - e) Did the Governmental-Funding Defendants commit a fault, whether intentionally or negligently, through their active or passive participation in the Montreal Experiments? - f) Did any of the Defendants know or should they have known of the Montreal Experiments and when? - g) Did the Defendants fail and/or neglect to notify Class Members that they had been subjects in the Montreal Experiments and to assure that they received proper follow-up treatment? - h) With respect to Class Members' rights, did the any of the Defendants breach the Civil Code of Québec, CQLR c CCQ-1991 (inter alia, arts.
 10, 11, 1375, 1399, 1457, 1463), the Quebec Charter of Rights and Freedoms (specifically ss.
 1, 2, 4, and 48), the Canadian Charter of Rights and Freedoms (specifically, ss.
 7, 12, the Universal Declaration of Human Rights (specifically, ss.
-1, 2, 3, 5, and 18), (...)
-An Act Respecting Health Services and Social Services, CQLR c

-S-4.2 (specifically, ss.
-1, 3, 5, 8, 9, 10, & 11), the Universal Declaration of Human Rights, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, New York, 10 December 1984, the Convention on the Prevention and Punishment of the Crime of Genocide, Paris, 9 December 1948, and/or the Charter of the United Nations?

-- i) In the affirmative to any of the above questions, did the Defendants' conduct engage their solidary liability toward Class Members? - j) What is the nature and extent of damages to which the Class Members can claim? - k) Are Class Members entitled to bodily, moral and material damages, and if so, in what amount? - I) Are Class Members entitled to punitive damages, and if so, in what amount?
+1, 3, 5, and 18), and/or An Act Respecting Health Services and Social Services, CQLR c S-4.2 (specifically, ss.
+1, 3, 5, 8, 9, 10, & 11)? - i) In the affirmative to any of the above questions, did the Defendants' conduct engage their solidary liability toward Class Members? - j) What is the nature and extent of damages to which the Class Members can claim? - k) Are Class Members entitled to bodily, moral and material damages, and if so, in what amount? - I) Are Class Members entitled to punitive damages, and if so, in what amount?